How to use the calculator?

 1. Growth Rate: It is the expected rate at which the company will grow in the upcoming years.
 Keep a realistic growth rate for efficient calculations.

 2. Discount rate: The discount rate is usually calculated by CAPM (Capital asset pricing model).
-However, many investors use the discount rate as the rate of return that they want to earn from the stock.
-For example, let’s say that you want an annual return rate of 11%, then you can use it as return rate.
+However, it can also be considered as the individual investor’s required rate.
+This means that many investors use the discount rate as the rate of return that they want to earn from the stock.
+For example, let’s say that you want an annual return rate of 12%, then you can use it as the discount rate.

 3. Terminal Growth Rate: No company can grow at a fast rate for infinity.
 Terminal growth rate represents an assumption that the company will continue to grow (or decline) at a steady, constant rate into perpetuity, after the forecasted growth years.
-We suggest keeping the terminal growth rate less than 3%.
+The terminal growth rate of a company can typically range between the historical inflation rate and the average GDP Growth rate.
+We suggest keeping the terminal growth rate 3-4% or lower.

 Total Intrinsic value: This is the fair value of stock and equal to the sum of growth value and terminal value.